amodrojs/amodro-trace/README.md

 This project will focus on providing some build primitives for use by other tools that may provide more comprehensive build solutions.

+Motiviations for this project:

+* source maps
+* more custom build processes, different way to input "files" and their "contents".
+* r.js came out of the pre-node JS world, where more batteries needed to be included.
+For example, r.js runs in xpcshell, rhino, Nashorn and the browser.
+As such, it has a lot of config options.
+While this project allows smaller, finer grained module tracing for builds, it means the end user or intermediate tools need to worry about composing this functionality.

 ## Install

 This project assumes node/iojs, and is installed vi npm: